Pinggy-io/pinggy_website/content/blog/Tutorial_on_using_remote_desktop_sharing_on_windows_with_pinggy.md

 {{% tldr %}}

-1. **Step 1.** Setup remote desktop connection using Pinggy.
+1. **Step 1.** Run this command to obtain a public address for your Windows PC.
    ```
-   ssh -p 443 -R0:localhost:3389 tcp@a.pinggy.io
+   ssh -p 443 -R0:127.0.0.1:3389 donpPGOyOY0+tcp@a.pinggy.io
    ```
+After running this command, it outputs a public address that you can use to access your Windows PC's RDP service.
+For example: `tcp://kduyqzdhwu.a.pinggy.link:3389`

-2. **Step 2.** Use the Remote Desktop Connection application to access your machine.
+2. **Step 2.** Connect using the Remote Desktop Connection application by opening it and entering the address and port given by the Pinggy command in Step 1.